akshad-exe/Js2Move/packages/backend/README.md

-# @template/backend
+# @js2move/backend

-Backend API and blockchain indexer service for the template Web3 monorepo boilerplate.
+Backend API and blockchain indexer service for the Js2Move project.

 ## 📋 Overview